thriveweb/deking-new/content/posts/2018-10-26-thinking-about-adding-a-timber-patio.md

     DeKing Decks design and build high-quality timber patios that are durable and affordable.
 With over 15 years' experience, we can build your dream timber patio.
-  title: 'Timber Patios - Designs and Ideas Brisbane, Gold Coast'
+  title: Timber Patios Designs and Ideas | Deking Decks
 ---
 Timber patios are a way of life in Queensland.
 You may remember the famous GANGgajang song, _Sounds Of Then_, that captured the essence of life on a patio so perfectly.
 As the song goes, _‘Out on the patio we sit / and the humidity we breathe / we’d watch the lightning crack over canefields / laugh and think, this is Australia’_.
 It’s practically in our blood—no wonder we love patios so much!